lfr/lfr.github.io/ad-astra.md

     <a href="/fun/2020/04/06/jack-in-the-box-code/"><img src="/assets/2020/jack-in-the-box.png" alt="splash"></a>

-    Most of the time your code works.
-Some of the time it blows up in your face.
-It's time to stick to the first scenario.
+    Most of the time the box plays a beautiful song, but turn that crank for long enough and you will hit an edge case.

   </div>